 The California Trail Interpretive Center is open five days a week and offers movies and programs on the Donner Party, the California Gold Rush, American Indian heritage specific to the region, the harrowing Forty Mile Desert and more.
 Plus, there are a handful of easy hiking trails adjacent to the Center, which offer views of the expansive and rugged Ruby Mountain range, the historic South Fork Canyon, and mighty Humboldt River.
 The Center also has an impressive gift shop, offering a variety of books, children’s gifts, apparel, candy, Nevada-specific library and other miscellaneous Trail-related goodies.

 Anytime of year is a great time to visit the California Trail Interpretive Center, but especially informative during the annual California Trail Days.
-Typically held during the first weekend of June, visitors can count on experiencing the 1850 Wagon Encampment and enjoy various musical performances, historic displays, special presentations, and activities the whole family will love.
+Typically held in late May or early June, visitors can count on experiencing the 1850 Wagon Encampment and enjoy various musical performances, historic displays, special presentations, and activities the whole family will love.
 The Interpretive Center does a fine job at providing information about what it was like to survive the California Trail 170 years ago, but the performances and activities highlighted at California Trail Days allows you to be part of that reenactment, helping to further understand exactly what it was like to live on the Trail many decades ago.